realA10001986/Time-Circuits-Display/README.md

 #### Car Mode

-If the TCD, along with other BTTFN-compatible props, is mounted in a car, there are a few things to be considered:

-- There is no point in attempting to connect to a WiFi network, there most likely isn't one.
-Instead, the TCD can act as access point for the other props.
+As discussed, in a car, or other places without a WiFi network, the TCD can act as WiFi access point for other props.
+The recommended network configuration for this use case is as follows:
-- If the TCD acts as WiFi access point for the other props, it should boot quickly so that the other props can connect to it as soon as possible.

-This is what *car mode* is for: If enabled, the TCD will always - and quickly - boot in AP mode, regardless of a configured WiFi network.
-The other props just need to be configured to connect to WiFi network "TCD-AP".

 ![APmode](img/apmode-car.png)

+When set in Car Mode, the TCD _always boots into AP-mode_, regardless of a configured WiFi network.
+Not attempting to connect to a network speeds up the boot process and allows other BTTFN-capable props to quickly connect to "TCD-AP".

 To enable *car mode*, type 991 followed by ENTER.
 The TCD will reboot in AP mode.
+If a WiFi network to connect to is configured at that point, it is ignored; no connection attempt is made.

 To disable *car mode*, type 990 followed by ENTER.
 The TCD will reboot and attempt to connect to a previously configured WiFi network.

 *Car mode* is persistent, i.e. it remains active (even across reboots and power-downs) until disabled.

 >Note that the TCD has no internet access while in car mode; this means that, unless a GPS receiver is present, it cannot update its clock automatically.
-If the time runs off over time, you need to re-adjust it using the [keypad menu](#how-to-set-the-real-time-clock-rtc).
+If the time runs off over time, you either need to quit Car Mode once in a while and allow the TCD connect to a internet-connected WiFi network (the iPhone's Personal Hotspot works fine), or to re-adjust time using the [keypad menu](#how-to-set-the-real-time-clock-rtc).

 ### Connecting props by wire